-Our caveat - at mile 7.85 we are greeted by a closed swinging yellow gate with (a) a stop sign, (b) another sign (below) "Pine Creek Mine, Avocet Tungsten, LLC Do Not Block Gate", and (c) a sign that says "Authorized Vehicles Only - hiking access to Morgan Pass Only - Not for Pine Lakes."
+Our Caveat: At mile 7.85 we are greeted by a closed swinging yellow gate with three signs: a stop sign, another sign (below) "Pine Creek Mine, Avocet Tungsten, LLC Do Not Block Gate,” and a sign that says "Authorized Vehicles Only - hiking access to Morgan Pass Only - Not for Pine Lakes."
 So, the sign doesn't specifically say "no trespassing" and suggests use of the road is authorized, at least for hiking.
-We offer no opinion regarding the legality of riding the .8 miles beyond the gate up to the mine.
-As you can see from our photo (below) and video, we did continue the .8 miles and 415' at 9.9% beyond the gate, but suggest a call to Avocet Tungsten LLC to perfect authorization.
-It’s a great climb to include in a cycling tour of Owens Valley, California.
+We have done this climb twice and, although we encountered no cyclists on our trip up the canyon and saw no sign of life either time at the mine, it appears acceptable to go the extra mile (well, 0.8 mile) to the true finish of this one.

-Pine Creek Pass Trailhead Parking Lot and end of the line - for cars!
+Pine Creek Pass Trailhead Parking Lot and end of the line -- for cars!

 Several hiking trails stage here.
 The area is surrounded by 13,000’ peaks.